Nonparametric inference for nonstationary spatial point processes: Bayesian Inference

 The full conditional distribution of \(\beta\) is decomposed as:

-The first term on the right-hand side of \eqref{eq__full_conditional__beta} corresponds to the product of the Poisson process likelihoods for the $Y_l$ and $\tilde{Y}_l$ processes.
-The second term is the Lebesgue density of $\beta_{y^*}$ under the GP prior, where $\beta_{y^*}$ denotes the combined vector of each $\beta_l$ at locations $(y_l,\tilde{y}_l)$.
+The first term on the right-hand side of \eqref{eq__full_conditional__beta} corresponds to the product of the Poisson process likelihoods for the $Y_\ell$ and $\tilde{Y}_\ell$ processes.
+The second term is the Lebesgue density of $\beta_{y^*}$ under the GP prior, where $\beta_{y^*}$ denotes the combined vector of each $\beta_\ell$ at locations $y^*_\ell = (y_\ell,\tilde{y}_\ell)$.
 The third term represents the conditional GP prior for the infinite-dimensional remainder $\beta_{\mathcal{S} \setminus y^*}$, given $\beta_{y^*}$.

 The component $\beta_{y^*}$ is sampled from a distribution whose density with respect to the Lebesgue measure is proportional to the product of the first two terms.
-When $F = \Phi$, this distribution belongs to the class of multivariate skew-normal distributions and can be efficiently sampled using the algorithm introduced by \cite{gonccalves2018exact, gonccalves2023corrigendum}.
+When $F = \Phi$, this distribution belongs to the class of multivariate skew-normal distributions and can be sampled using the algorithm introduced by \cite{gonccalves2018exact, gonccalves2023corrigendum}.
 Alternative sampling strategies include data augmentation schemes such as those of \cite{albert1993bayesian} for the probit case ($F = \Phi$), and \cite{polson2013} for the logistic link function.
+Another option, which does not rely on data augmentation, is to update $\beta$ using a Metropolis-Hastings step, as described in the online Appendix B.2.

 The infinite-dimensional remainder of $\beta$, denoted $\beta_{\mathcal{S} \setminus y^*}$, is sampled retrospectively from the corresponding conditional GP prior.
 This is done only at the finite set of locations required during the updates of the $(\tilde{Y}, Z)$ and $(U, Y, \tilde{Y}, Z)$ blocks.